wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-09-27-my-top-five-beers.md

 author: Joseph Wynn
 ---

 Before I start this list, let me explain something.
 I am not a beer connoisseur; I haven't tried every beer under the sun.
 I am actually quite picky when it comes to drinking beer.
 I have no tolerance for the beer-flavoured fizzy water that multi-billion dollar companies like Carlsberg and Heineken produce.
-I do not enjoy beers that are "low carb" or "lite".
+I do not enjoy beers that are "low carb" or "light".

 Well then, what beers _do_ I like?
 Stouts and dark ales, of course!
 So really, this isn't a list of my top five beers.
 It's a list of my top five dark ales and stouts.<!--more-->